nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

-DRGN-16650: Undefined behavior when extended scanning is enabled When extended scanning is enabled and :kconfig:option:`CONFIG_BT_BUF_ACL_RX_SIZE` is set to a value less than 251, it may result in asserts or undefined behavior.
+DRGN-16650: Undefined behavior when extended scanning is enabled When extended scanning is enabled and :kconfig:option:`CONFIG_BT_BUF_ACL_RX_SIZE` is set to a value less than 251, it might result in asserts or undefined behavior.

   **Workaround:** Set :kconfig:option:`CONFIG_BT_BUF_EVT_RX_SIZE` to 255 when extended scanning is enabled.